csmpls/seer/README.md

 # Eye of Sauron
-Given a group of people wearing neurosky headsets,Eye of Sauron uses BCI to see who in the group is engrossed in their work.
+Given a group of people wearing neurosky headsets, Eye of Sauron sees who in the group is paying attention.

 Works with an arbitrary number of Neurosky headsets.
 Connection can be over a LAN or over the Internet.